-This study proposes a novel approach to modeling the evolution of certain distributional characteristics of a functional stochastic process (moments, quantiles, etc.).
 This is possible because these distributional characteristics can be obtained as time series objects and, therefore, we can apply existing tools (modeling, inference, forecasting, etc.) available in the time series literature.
 We present a simple robust trend test that is able to detect unknown trend components in any of these characteristics.

-By defining GW as the existence of an increasing trend in the characteristics measuring the central tendency or position (quantiles) of the temperature distribution, testing for a trend is equivalent to testing for the existence of GW, and even more important, for the type of GW we have.
+By defining GW as the existence of an increasing trend in some of the characteristics of the temperature distribution, testing for a trend is equivalent to testing for the existence of GW and the type of GW we have.
 We apply our methodology to two types of data: (i) time series distributional characteristics, measured in Central England; and (ii) the global Earth temperature, with cross-sectional distributional characteristics.
 In both cases, we obtain the same conclusions: (i) there is a trend component in all the distributional characteristics of interest, and this trend is stronger in the lower quantiles than it is in the mean, median, and upper quantiles; and (ii) the distributional characteristics that capture the dispersion of the temperature have a negative trend (lower quantiles evolve toward the median faster than the upper quantiles do).
 Therefore, there is clear evidence of local (CET) and global (Earth surface) warming.
 This warming is stronger in the lower temperatures than in the rest of the distribution.
 This result can have very serious consequences, such as an acceleration of the ice melting process.
 Future international climate agreements should consider this, and not focus only on the mean temperature.